LisaHackett97/fun-space-quiz/README.md

 ##### Feature: Learn More icon with text underneath

-- Expected:Text changes colour when hovered.
+- Expected: Text changes colour when hovered.
 Click and will being user to game page
 - Testing: Hover over link (icon and text) with mouse, click on button to open.
-- Result:Text colour changes on hover.
+- Result: Text colour changes on hover.
 Click and game area opens

-##### Feature:Instructions button
+##### Feature: Instructions button

 - Expected: Text changes colour when hovered.
 Click and will open up instructions modal
 - Testing: Hover over button with mouse, click on button to open.